THANK YOU FOR CELEBRating the 6th annual stage Awards with us!

 Best Direction of a Musical

-Whitney Rappana accepts the award for Best Direction of a Musical for the Good Night Theatre Collective’s Miracle on 34th Street.
+Bob Wendland accepts the award for Best Direction of a Musical for his work on the Good Night Theatre Collective’s A Christmas Story: The Musical.

 Best Play or Musical (Collegiate)